2025-26 Student Handbook & Calendar

 University Recreation, Foy Fitness and Recreation Center 112, 931-221-7564

-The University Recreation Department provides recreational and wellness programs at the 78,000 square-foot Foy Fitness & Recreation Center.
-The Foy Fitness & Recreation Center features a three-court gymnasium, an outdoor pool, a 10,000-square-foot fitness center with cardio machines, free weights, as well as pin-selected and plate-loaded machines, an indoor climbing wall with a large bouldering feature, racquetball courts, indoor track, fitness studios, personal training, indoor cycling studio, locker rooms with private showers and changing areas, and equipment rental.
-The Foy Fitness & Recreation Center is open extended hours and is one of the largest student employers on campus.
+The University Recreation department provides recreational and wellness programs at the 78,000-square-foot Foy Fitness & Recreation Center.
+The facility features a three-multi-purpose court gymnasium, an outdoor pool and a 10,000-square-foot fitness center with cardio machines, free weights, as well as pin-selected and plate-loaded machines, a functional training room, an indoor climbing wall with a large bouldering feature, racquetball courts, indoor track, fitness studios, personal training, indoor cycling studio, locker rooms with private showers and changing areas, equipment rental, outdoor sand volleyball courts, outdoor field space and access to tennis courts.
+The Foy Fitness & Recreation Center is open for extended hours.

-Currently enrolled Clarksville campus students access the facility with a valid Govs ID.
+Currently enrolled Clarksville campus students can access the facility with a valid Govs ID cell phone app or their A number.
 Students not enrolled on the Clarksville campus may pay access fees to use the facility.
-Alumni, family and community members age 16 and older may access the facility and services with a membership and fees.
-For more information, call 931-221-7564 or visit www.apsu.edu/ recreation.
+Alumni, family and community members may access the facility and services with a membership and fees.
+For more information, call 931-221-7564 or visit www.apsu.edu/recreation.

-Located in the Newton Military Family Resource Center, the VetSuccess counselor works with the VA to develop highly innovative and targeted transitional programs, services and activities for veterans, military and family members with their transition to college life and to maximize their opportunities for success, both educationally and occupationally.
+Located in the Newton Military Family Resource Center (NMFRC), the VetSuccess counselor works with the Veterans Affairs (VA) to develop highly innovative and targeted transitional programs, services, and activities for veterans, military, and family members to assist with their transition to college life and to maximize their opportunities for success, both educationally and occupationally.